harish0507/Simple-Screenshot-Chrome-Extension/README.md

 - Wait for 5 seconds to load the annotation module
 - Now click and drag on the image to annotate
 - To save the image click on the save button

+### Libraries used
+- Annotorious - A simple javascript library to annotate images